roywilliamson/alta-innovation/SECTION_PUBLISHING_GUIDE.md

-# 📝 Section Publishing Control Guide
+# 📝 Section Draft Control Guide

 ## Overview

-You can now control which sections of your website are published (visible to visitors) using a simple checkbox in Front Matter CMS.
+You can now control which sections of your website are published (visible to visitors) using the standard FrontMatter CMS draft functionality.
 This allows you to:

 - ✅ **Hide sections while editing** - Work on content without it appearing on the live site
 - ✅ **Stage content for review** - Prepare sections before making them public